Check out our list of important documents before your students leave.

 license.
 This discussion is one of the mature discussions you will have with your child and as such, should be approached with knowledge and compassion.
 The document also allows for one or two persons to be named as agents regarding the Living Will allowing them to act inconsistently with their intentions should it be in their best interest and they are incapacitated.

-- Insurance.
-Your homeowners’ insurance policy may not cover them while they are living on or off-campus (many will cover if they are living in an on-campus residence at no extra cost).
+Insurance – Your homeowners’ insurance policy may or may not cover them while they are living on or off-campus.
+(Many policies do include coverage if they are living in an on-campus residence at no extra cost.)
 Check the terms of your home insurance policy.
 Most of the large insurance companies offer separate renters policies at a reasonable rate.
-You may also want to look at two of the more reputable college student insurance companies.collegestudentinsurance.com and National Student Services, Inc.
+You may also want to look at two of the more reputable college student insurance companies College Student Insurance and National Student Services, Inc.

 Sorry for today’s daunting read.
 We truly hope you never need the precautions you are so responsibly for enacting.